Okra has been a lifelong love-hate relationship…and, until recently, hate always won. I’ve finally learned to sort of love it with Fried Okra Salad

 Combine okra and buttermilk in bowl.
 Let soak for 15 minutes.
 Drain buttermilk

-Combine flour, cornstarch, garlic powder, onion powder, paprika, salt and pepper
+Combine flour, cornmeal, garlic powder, onion powder, paprika, salt and pepper

 Dredge okra in flour mixture.
 Make sure all sides of okra are evenly coated

-Add enough canola or vegetable oil to have enough oil to fry okra.
+Add enough oil to have enough oil to fry okra.
 The amount of oil is up to you.
 To pan-fry the okra, you will need about 1/4" depth.
 For more of a deep fry, you will need about 1/2" to 3/4" depth

 When oil is hot, add okra.
 Don't disturb the okra for 2-3 minutes.
 You want to make sure each side gets a golden crust, but that it does not burn.
 Turn okra pieces to other sides and follow the same procedure